Polynomial Schur's theorem: Introduction

 It is worth noting that the Ramsey problem for $x^{\alpha}+y^{\beta}=z^{\gamma}$ in $\Z/p\Z$ has been studied by Lindqvist~\cite{Lin}.
 If one puts no restriction on $z$ and looks for monochromatic pair $\{x,y\}$ with $x+y$ being a perfect square, then Khalfallah and Szemer\'edi~\cite{KS} showed that this is Ramsey in $\N$.
 Yet another similar looking pattern that behaves very differently is to consider $x-y$ instead.
 Bergelson~\cite{Ber}, improving upon results of Furstenberg~\cite{Fur77} and S\'ark\"ozy~\cite{Sar78}, proved that $\{x,y,z:x-y=z^2\}$ is Ramsey.

 Ramsey theory has witnessed exciting development recently.
-We refer the readers to the papers of Green and Sanders~\cite{GS16} and of Moreira~\cite{Mor17} for the problem involving sum and product of $x$ and $y$, and to the paper of Chow, Lindqvist and Prendiville~\cite{CLP18+} for generalisation of Rado’s criterion to higher powers for sufficiently many variables.
+We refer the readers to the papers of Green and Sanders~\cite{GS16} and of Moreira~\cite{Mor17} for the problem involving sum and product of $x$ and $y$, and to the papers of Di Nasso and Luperi Baglini~\cite{NB18}, and of Chow, Lindqvist and Prendiville~\cite{CLP18+} for generalisations of Rado’s criterion to non-linear polynomials.

 \textbf{Organisation.} The rest of the paper is organised as follows.
 We first give an overview of our methods in Section~\ref{sec-overview}.
 We then present the proofs of the two main results, Theorems~\ref{thm-char} and~\ref{thm-numberofsol} in Sections~\ref{sec-char} and~\ref{sec-numberofsol} respectively.
 Some concluding remarks are given in Section~\ref{sec-remark}.